Xcheche/medium-api-clone/Readme.md

 ReDoc docs: http://localhost:8000/redoc/

 License
 This project is licensed under the MIT License.
-See LICENSE for details.
+See the [MIT License](LICENSE) file for details.